 So if thread count isn’t the main marker of quality, what should you look our for when buying bedding?
 Check out our handy blog on How to shop for bedding, for the ultimate guide.
 You can thank us later…

 You can also order sample swatches of our bedding, so that you can feel the difference between our three different cotton styles for yourself.

 How are our Sateen Sheets Different?

 As with all our sheets, we spent more than a year in product development - trialling different weights, grades, and finishes of cotton bedding – before settling on the perfect recipe.

 The result is our luxury sateen bedding.
-It’s breathable, light and soft with none of the heaviness of a typical sateen fabric (because we use 100% long staple cotton, in a single ply weave).
+It’s breathable, light and soft with none of the heaviness of a typical sateen fabric (because we use high quality cotton, in a single ply weave).
 It’s lightweight but cosy at the same time.